bbc/childrens-games-starter-pack/docs/gmi.md

 var gmi = requireGmi.getGMI();
 ````

-When you call getGMI(), it will do a check for any existing window.gmi instance
+When you call getGMI(), it will do a check for any existing window.getGMI
-and return that.
-This mechanism allows gmi-mobile to be injected in an app
+function and call that.
+This mechanism allows gmi-mobile to be injected in an
-environment and any mock gmi to be injected in tests or development environments
+app environment and any mock gmi to be injected in tests or development
-if necessary.
+environments if necessary.

 _Note: Only one instance of the GMI should be created - if multiple instances
 are created then a warning will be written to the console which will fail game